 The music gods have been going a little overboard lately.
 It feels like every single major release we’ve been waiting for has come at once, with the first few months of 2016 being among the most sonically fruitful in memory.

-Radiohead recently evacuated the internet, only to reappear a few days later with snippets of new music and their first two new singles since 2011, save for the James Bond theme that never was, the gorgeous Spectre, released on Christmas last year.
-With two singles and only a few days notice, they have now unveiled their ninth album A Moon Shaped Pool, their first since The King of Limbs in 2011.
+Recently the group vacated the internet, only to reappear a few days later with snippets of new music and their first two new singles since 2011 (save for the James Bond theme that never was, the gorgeous Spectre, released last Christmas).
+With two singles and only a few days notice, they have now unveiled their ninth album A Moon Shaped Pool.

-This isn’t a full review per se, more observations and interpretations of what I’m hearing on my first couple listens of the album.
-We’ll publish a follow-up analysis after we’ve let it sink in for a while.
+This isn’t a full review per se, more observations and interpretations of what I’m hearing on my first couple listens of this deeply beautiful album.

 Grab your headphones.
 Let’s dive in.